sass/sass/doc-src/SASS_CHANGELOG.md

 * Table of contents
 {:toc}

+## 3.4.23 (UNRELEASED)

+* The Sass logger is now instantiated on a per-thread/per-fiber basis and can now be configured to output to any IO object.
+This can help services and processes that wrap Sass compilation reliably extract warnings in a concurrent environment.

 ## 3.4.22 (28 March 2016)

 * Sass now runs without warnings when running ruby with code style